tapiad/tapiad.github.io/CS 460/HW2/index.md

 }
 ```

 Now that we have all the values that we need to find out the weight of a diamond in carats I decided to add it all into variable called *carats*.
 Note: Length x Width x Height x Coefficient = Weight in Carats.
+I found a this website to be helpful when finding a way [how to calculate a diamond's weight in carats](http://www.jewelrynotes.com/how-to-calculate-a-diamonds-weight-in-carats/).

 ```HTML
 var carats = (parseFloat(dLValue) * parseFloat(dWValue) * parseFloat(dHValue)